 We can arrange a day where you learn the processes you want – this could be for your own CPD, to learn a new process, for a birthday, a hen day or other special treat.
 Just get in touch and we can start planning.

-- One to one sessions which are particularly helpful as an introduction or for more in depth, specialist techniques start from £175, depending on process and materials required.
+One to one sessions are particularly helpful as an introduction or for more in depth, specialist techniques.
+Prices start from £175, depending on the process and materials required.